dhrey112/Project-ML-and-DL/.ipynb_checkpoints/README-checkpoint.md

 OpenCV is one of the library used in machine learning when dealing with computer vision, object detection, face recognition etcetera.

- # to run the app
+ # To run the app
 python Cartoonifier.py

  ## Publication
-Medium link to the [project publication](https://medium.com/boundlessinfo/a-mini-project-with-opencv-in-python-cartoonify-an-image-d82b9ff6df70)
+Medium publication link to the [cartoonifier project](https://medium.com/boundlessinfo/a-mini-project-with-opencv-in-python-cartoonify-an-image-d82b9ff6df70)

 # Image Classifier